unternet-inc/unternet.co/blog/2025/01/next-user-agent.md

 There will be more that we build in the open, and with like-minded communities like [User & Agents](https://www.userandagents.com/) or [Mozilla Builders](https://builders.mozilla.org/), in the near future.

-There's plenty to talk about, which I'll save that for future updates, but I'll end on this note: I am confident that this new user agent is going to come, and when it does it will be awesome.
-What I feel less confident about is whether it will be something that's owned by one company & designed to extract from us, or owned by all of us & designed to empower us.
-If you — like me — are in favor of the latter, then please join our journey.
+There's plenty to talk about, which I'll save that for future updates, but I'll end on this note: I am confident that this new user agent is going to come, and it will be awesome.
+But will it be something that's owned by one company & designed to extract from us, or owned by all of us & designed to empower us?
+If you — like me — are in favor of the latter, then get involved.

 What you can do: